 The FWS's Information for Planning and Consultation website was used to generate an updated list of listed and proposed threatened and endangered species, designated, and proposed critical habitats, and candidate species in the project-affected area.
-There are 14 federally listed aquatic species (palezone shiner, spotfin chub, Alabama lampmussel, Cumberland bean, fine-rayed pigtoe, pale lilliput, rabbitsfoot, snuffbox, shiny pigtoe, slabside pearlymussel, finelined pocketbook, southern pigtoe, longsolid, and round hickorynut), 10 listed terrestrial species (red-cockaded woodpecker, gray bat, northern long-eared bat, Indiana bat, Georgia rockcress, Morefield's leather flower, white fingerless orchid, Prince's potato-bean, American hart's-tongue fern, and little amphianthus), 5 proposed species (Cumberland moccasinshell, Tennessee clubshell, and Tennessee pigtoe, tricolored bat, and alligator snapping turtle), 1 candidate species (monarch butterfly), 1 experimental population (whooping crane) and 9 of these species have designated critical habitat.
-The Biological Assessment (Appendix D) of this draft EIS includes a more detailed analysis of the effects of the proposed action on federally listed species and designated critical habitats known to occur within the project-affected area.
+There are 14 federally listed aquatic species (palezone shiner, spotfin chub, Alabama lampmussel, Cumberland bean, finerayed pigtoe, pale lilliput, rabbitsfoot, snuffbox, shiny pigtoe, slabside pearlymussel, finelined pocketbook, southern pigtoe, longsolid, and round hickorynut), 10 listed terrestrial species (red-cockaded woodpecker, gray bat, northern long-eared bat, Indiana bat, Georgia rockcress, Morefield's leather flower, white fingerless orchid, Prince's potato-bean, American hart's-tongue fern, and little amphianthus), 7 proposed species (Cumberland moccasinshell, Tennessee clubshell, Tennessee pigtoe, tricolored bat, alligator snapping turtle, eastern hellbender, and monarch butterfly), 1 experimental population (whooping crane), 9 of these species have designated critical habitat, and there is proposed critical habitat for the monarch butterfly.
+The Biological Assessment (Appendix D) of this final EIS includes a detailed analysis of the effects of the proposed action on federally listed species and designated critical habitats known to occur within the project-affected area.

-The only known extant populations of palezone shiner occur outside of the project boundary at Skyline Wildlife Management Area (Skyline WMA).
+The only known extant populations of palezone shiner occur outside the project boundary at Skyline Wildlife Management Area (Skyline WMA).
 No specimens were collected during Alabama Power's surveys at four locations on Little Coon Creek in June 2020.
 The spotfin chub's range extends to the western boundary of Skyline WMA, outside the project boundary.
 However, there are no published reports of occurrences of the species within the project boundary at Skyline WMA.
 The nearest critical habitat unit is southwest of Columbia, Tennessee and north of Florence, Alabama, which is over 110 miles from the project area.
-Due to the large role agricultural runoff plays in affecting water quality in Little Coon Creek and other streams in Skyline WMA, and because Alabama Power would continue to implement Alabama's BMPs for forestry, relicensing the proposed project, with Alabama Power's proposed PME's, would have "no effect" on these species or the spotfin chub critical habitat.
+Due to the large role agricultural runoff plays in affecting water quality in Little Coon Creek and other streams in Skyline WMA, and because Alabama Power would continue to implement Alabama's BMPs for forestry, relicensing the proposed project, with Alabama Power's proposed protection, mitigation, and enhancement measures, "may affect, but is not likely to adversely affect" the palezone shiner and would have "no effect" on the spotfin chub critical habitat.

 Nine of the federally listed mollusks (Alabama lampmussel, fine-rayed pigtoe, pale lilliput, rabbitsfoot, snuffbox, shiny pigtoe, slabside pearlymussel, longsolid, and round hickorynut) and the three proposed-listed mollusks occur in the Paint Rock River system which is beyond the western boundary of the Skyline WMA, and outside of the project boundary.
+Likewise, the eastern hellbender has no reported sightings within the Skyline WMA project boundary and the only siting in 2015 was in the Flint River which is not hydrologically connected to the Skyline WMA.
 Critical habitat for the rabbitsfoot, slabside pearlymussel, longsolid, and round hickorynut is also located on the Paint Rock River system.
 Because the Paint Rock River system is outside of the project boundary and is not hydrologically connected to the Skyline WMA, project operation and maintenance activities would not affect the aquatic habitat in the Paint Rock River system.
 The Cumberland bean's habitat range is, outside the project boundary.
 However, there are no published reports of occurrences of the species within the project boundary at Skyline WMA, and the species is considered extirpated from the state.
 Therefore, relicensing the proposed project, with Alabama Power's proposed protection measures, would have "no effect" on these species or their designated critical habitat.